Best VR Headsets, Glasses and Gear 2018

 HP calls their VR set-up the Mixed Reality Headset and Controllers (about $209).
 It’s new for 2018, is nearly identical to the Dell, and about $40 less.

 Other than the price, the biggest difference is the Dell is white, and the HP is black.
 These come with the same controllers, and use identical tech inside the headsets.

 HP does recommend 16GB of RAM rather than 8GB, but this is more to make sure the experience doesn’t run into any rendering lags.

-The third of these nearly identical headsets is the Acer Windows Mixed Reality Headset ($244.95) which is priced similar to Dell, and above the HP.
+The third of these nearly identical headsets is the Acer Windows Mixed Reality Headset (about $244) which is priced similar to Dell, and above the HP.
 Acer claims they were first to market with this VR system, but now more than 2 years later the only real difference is the Royal Blue of the headset.

 The specs, and the controllers, are the same as Dell and HP.